GarettMorrison/GarettMorrison/README.md

 I'm interested in robotics, emergent behavior, procedural generation, and mechanical design.
 I have been fascinated by emergence in simulations for years, and have built a number of evolution simulators from scratch.
 My most useful project is probably AutoLisp_Tools (in AutoCode), as it resulted in a 75% time save in laser cutting polylines from AutoCad.

-I have a number of personal projects documented on my [personal blog](https://garettmorrison.net).
+I have a number of personal projects documented on my [personal blog](https://garettmorrison.net), some of which have code posted here.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=GarettMorrison&theme=radical&show_icons=true&count_private=true&hide=issues,contribs)